 You can no longer cope with your partner, and divorce is perhaps the best option.
 A divorce must have the consent of both parties.

-In ancient times, divorce rate was minimal compared to the digital generation.
-Marriage is not a bed of roses but it is beautiful when you have the right partner.
+In ancient times, the divorce rate was minimal compared to the digital generation.
+Marriage is not a bed of roses, but it is beautiful when you have the right partner.

 2. Lack of commitment from both the partners

-Yes, you have your challenges which every married couple experiences in their relationship.
-What makes you still stay together is the will of your partner to work towards staying together.
+Yes, you have your challenges, which every married couple experiences in their relationship.
+What makes you still stay together is the will of partners to work towards staying together.

 3. Religious affiliations

-Courtship of at least six months prior to marriage helps to detect incompatibility among couples.
-As an individual, there are character traits you can accommodate or rather cope with but others may cause constant fights.
+Courtship of at least six months before marriage helps to detect incompatibility among couples.
+As an individual, there are character traits you can accommodate or rather cope with, but others may cause constant fights.